ariel-frischer/py-opencommmit/docs/PYTHON-README.md

 ## Configuration

-OpenCommit can be configured through the CLI, a configuration file, or environment variables.
+PyOC can be configured through the CLI, a configuration file, or environment variables.

 ### Available Options